 8. Possess any lethal weapon or firearm in the examination hall.
 Expulsion from the examination hall and cancellation of the performance in that subject and all other subjects the student has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of that semester/ year.
 The student is also debarred and forfeits the seat.
 9. If student of the college, who is not a student for the particular examination or any person not connected with the college indulges in any malpractice or improper conduct mentioned in clause 6 to 8.
 Student of the colleges expulsion from the examination hall and cancellation of the performance in that subject and all other subjects the student has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of that semester/year.
 The student is also debarred and forfeits the seat.
 Person(s) who do not belong to the college will be handed over to police and, a police case will be registered against them.
 10. Comes in a drunken condition to the examination hall.
-Expulsion from the examination hall and cancellation of the performance in that subject and all other subjects the student has already appeared including practical examinations and project work and shall not be permitted for the remaining examinations of the subjects of that semester/year.
-11. Copying detected on the basis of internal evidence, such as, during valuation or during special scrutiny.
+Expulsion from the examination hall 11.
+Copying detected on the basis of internal evidence, such as, during valuation or during special scrutiny.
 Cancellation of the performance in that subject and all other subjects the student has appeared including practical examinations and project work of that semester/year examinations.
 12. If any malpractice is detected which is not covered in the above clauses 1 to 11 shall be reported to the Principal for further action to award suitable punishment.

 B.Tech.
-4 Year (8 semesters) Regular Programme in Information Technology COURSE STRUCTURE
+4 Year (8 semesters) Regular Programme in Computer Science and Technology Course Structure

-(Applicable for the Batch admitted from the Academic Year 2018-19 onwards)
+(Applicable for the Batch admitted from the Academic Year 2020-21 onwards)

-I YEAR I SEMESTER
+I YEAR

-S. No. Group Sub Code Course L Т P Credits
+S.No.
+Group Sub Code Subject L Т Р Credits

-1 BS BS111AA Chemistry 3 1 - 4
+1 BS BS111AC Physics 3 1 - 4

-2 BS BS111AB Linear Algebra and Multivariable Calculus 3 1 - 4
+2 BS BS111AB Linear Algebra and Multivariable Calculus 3 1 I 4

-3 ES ES111AD Basic Electrical Engineering 3 1 - 4

-4 ES ES111AF Programming for Problem Solving 3 - - 3
+3 ES ES111AF Programming for Problem Solving 3 - - 3

-5 BS BS11101 Chemistry Lab - - 2 1
+4 ES ES111AE Engineering Graphics 1 - 3 2.5

+5 ES ES11104 Engineering Workshop 1 - 3 2.5

-6 ES ES11103 Basic Electrical Engineering Lab - - 3 1.5
+6 BS BS11102 Physics Lab - - 3 1.5

 7 ES ES11105 Programming Lab - - 3 1.5

 8 MC MC11106 Games and Sports 2 - - -

-TOTAL 14 3 8 19
+TOTAL (FOR WOMEN) 2 12 19

-I YEAR II SEMESTER
+I YEAR

-S. No. Group Sub Code Course L T P Credits

-1 BS BS112AC Physics 3 1 - 4

-2 BS BS112AG Numerical Techniques and Transform Calculus 3 1 1 4

-3 HS HS112AJ English 2 - - 2

-4 ES ES112AE Engineering Graphics 1 - 3 2.5

-5 BS BS11208 Physics Lab - - 3 1.5

-6 HS HS11212 English Professional and Communication Skills Lab - - 2 1

-7 ES ES11210 Computational Mathematics Lab - - 3 1.5

-8 ES ES11211 Engineering Workshop 1 - 3 2.5

-9 MC MC11213 National Service Scheme (NSS) 2 - ı -

-TOTAL 12 2 14 19
+S.No Group Sub Code Subject L Т Р Credits 1 BS BS112AA Chemistry 3 1 - 4 2 BS BS112AG Numerical Techniques and Transform Calculus 3 1 - 4 3 HS HS112AJ English 2 - - 2 4 ES ES112AD Basic Electrical Engineering 3 1 - 4 5 BS BS11207 Chemistry Lab - - 2 1 6 HS HS11212 English Professional and Communication Skills Lab - - 2 1 7 ES ES11209 Basic Electrical Engineering Lab - - 3 1.5 8 ES ES11210 Computational Mathematics Lab - - 3 1.5 9 MC MC11213 National Service Scheme (NSS) 2 - - - TOTAL 3 10 19

-Games and Sports / NSS: Participation Certificate is Mandatory for each semester.
+NSS/ Games and Sports Participation Certificate is Mandatory for each semester.

 B.Tech.
-4 Year (8 semesters) Regular Programme in Information Technology COURSE STRUCTURE
+4 Year (8 semesters) Regular Programme in